 If you plan to pre-cut out each kindness circle, know this will be the most time consuming part of the craft because it may be difficult to stack them and cut out more than one at a time.

 The kids will just need to glue it all together and make it their own!

-- glue the petals one at a time behind the brown center
+- Glue the petals one at a time on the back of the brown center.

 - Don’t forget to put your name on the back.